Pasadena Trauma Therapist

 Pronouns: She/Her/Hers

-In my therapeutic practice, I offer trauma-informed couples therapy, integrating Internal Family Systems (IFS) with other evidence-based practices.
+Additionally, I am honored to offer trauma-informed couples therapy, integrating Internal Family Systems (IFS) with other evidence-based practices.
 With an understanding of the profound impact past trauma can have on current relational dynamics, I use the IFS framework to assist in guiding couples toward increased connection and compassion.
 Exploring how our individual parts and attachment styles impact the collective dynamics within relationships offers couples the opportunity to have clarity on what is needed to facilitate growth, healing, and collaborative communication Through the lens of trauma-informed care and the principles of IFS/parts work, my aim is to facilitate healing, enhance relational bonds and communication, and empower couples to co-create a more harmonious and fulfilling partnership.

 Specialized Trauma and Dissociation Training